veerdosi/founder-pipeline/README.md

 ### Pipeline Tab

-This tab is the primary interface for discovering and ranking companies.
+This tab is the primary interface for processing and ranking companies.

-- **To run a new pipeline:** Select "Start Fresh," specify a founding year for the companies you want to discover, and click "Run Pipeline."
+- **To run a new pipeline:** Select "Start Fresh," specify a founding year (which automatically selects the corresponding Crunchbase CSV file from the `/input` folder), and click "Run Pipeline."
 - **To resume a pipeline:** If a previous run was interrupted, select "Resume from Checkpoint," choose a checkpoint from the dropdown menu, and click "Run Pipeline."
 The system will pick up from the last completed stage.
+- **Input Data:** The pipeline automatically processes Crunchbase CSV files (e.g., `2024companies.csv`) from the `/input` folder, filtering out closed companies and enriching the data.
-- **Viewing and Exporting Results:** Once the pipeline completes, the discovered companies and ranked founders will appear in sortable tables.
-You can export this data to CSV files using the "Export Companies" and "Export Founders" buttons.
+- **Viewing and Exporting Results:** Once the pipeline completes, the enriched companies and ranked founders will appear in sortable tables.
+Companies CSV is exported after Stage 1, and Founders CSV after Stage 3.

 ### Market Analysis Tab